OtagoPolytechnic/CommandLineSpeechControl/Developers/README.md

 ####Google Api Python Client
 This modules contains all the code Google requires for their cloud speech recognition to work.

+* This module contains the ability to transcribe an audio stream, the documentation for which can be found [here.](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/speech/grpc) Streaming will send the speech away to be transcribed while you are still speaking.
+Using this should increase the speed at which the speech is converted to text.

 ####PyPiWin32
 PyPiWin is used to get the process of the application that is currently on the top and then sends keystrokes to that application.
 This module only works with Microsoft Windows computers.